Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Experiments

-\textbf{Adversarial augmentation v.s.
-Causal learning.} They are two vital components that achieve environmental diversity and causal invariance.
-The results are depicted in Figure \ref{fig:ablation} (\textit{Left}). ``w/o Adv'' and ``w/o Cau'' refer to AdvCA without adversarial augmentation and without causal learning, respectively.
-RDCA \syd{stands for a variant that replaces the} adversarial augmentation in AdvCA with random augmentation (\ie random masks).
-Compared to AdvCA, utilizing either causal learning or adversarial augmentation alone will degrade the performance.
-On the one hand, removing adversarial perturbations loses the invariance condition in causal learning, leading to suboptimal causal features.
-On the other hand, using adversarial augmentation alone will destroy the causal features, thereby impairing generalization.
-RDCA exceeds ERM, but is worse than AdvCA, suggesting that randomness will also encourage diversity, \syd{even if it is less effective than the adversarial strategy.}
+\textbf{Adversarial Augmentation \& Stable Feature Learning.} As illustrated in Figure \ref{fig:ablation} (\textit{Left}), ``w/o Adv'' and ``w/o Sta'' denote AIA without adversarial augmentation and without stable feature learning, respectively.
+RDIA is a variant that replaces adversarial augmentation in AIA with random augmentation (\ie random masks).
+The performance degrades when either component is used independently, compared to their combined application in AIA.
+The removal of adversarial perturbations results in a loss of the invariance condition inherent in stable feature learning \cite{DIR,li2022learning}, leading to suboptimal outcomes.
+Conversely, the sole use of adversarial augmentation disrupts the stable features, thereby diminishing the performance.
+RDIA surpasses ERM, yet falls short of AIA, indicating that although randomness can foster discrepancy, it is less effective than the adversarial strategy.

-\textbf{Sensitivity Analysis.} The causal ratio $\lambda_c$ and penalty coefficient $\gamma$ determine the extent of causal features and the strength of adversarial augmentation, respectively.
-We also study their sensitivities.
-The experimental results are shown in Figure \ref{fig:ablation} (\textit{Middle}) and (\textit{Right}).
-Dashed lines denote the performance of ERM. $\lambda_c$ with 0.3$\sim$0.8 performs well on Motif and Molbbbp, while Molhiv is better in 0.1$\sim$0.3.
-It indicates that the causal \syd{ratio is a dataset-sensitive hyper-parameter that needs careful tuning.} For the penalty coefficient, the appropriate values on the three datasets range from 0.1$\sim$1.5.
+\textbf{Sensitivity Analysis.} We conduct experiments to explore the sensitivities of ratio $\lambda_s$ and penalty coefficient $\gamma$.
+The results are displayed in Figure \ref{fig:ablation} (\textit{Middle}) and (\textit{Right}). $\lambda_s$ with 0.3$\sim$0.8 performs well on Motif and Molbbbp, while Molhiv is better in 0.1$\sim$0.3.
+It indicates that $\lambda_s$ is a dataset-sensitive hyper-parameter that needs careful tuning.
+For $\gamma$, the appropriate values range from 0.1$\sim$1.5.